NIEM/NIEM.github.io/model/concepts/facet/index.md

 A property does not define facets for itself.
 A property may have a type that defines facets.

-For example...

-Property nc:TelephoneNumberCategoryCode
+For example, property nc:TelephoneNumberCategoryCode

 - has type xCard:TelephoneCategoryCodeType

 - that type is based on a simple type that defines nine enumerations, including "cell", "home", and "work"

 The property defined in Core is thus linked to the facets defined in the xCard code set namespace.
 In a message instance, only those nine enumerations would be valid values for nc:TelephoneNumberCategoryCode.